Seteeri/Particle/README.md

  Ships?
 Motorcycles?
 Were the circuits like freeways?
 I kept dreaming of a world I thought I'd never see.
 And then one day . . .

-Protoform is a Common Lisp 3D nodal/graph IDE based on DRM-KMS and Open GL ES designed around working in a freeform/prototyping envirornment with data across different domains, analagous to a desktop environment providing default programs for common tasks.
+Protoform is a Common Lisp 3D nodal/graph shell based on DRM-KMS and Open GL ES.

 It is the implementation of my vision of a more consistent programmable user-interface to replace the desktop.
-It aims to integrate concepts from the REPL, CLI, WM/DE, and common data/file types into a single 3D interface.
+It integrates concepts from REPLs/CLIs, WMs/DEs into a single 3D interface.

 Traditionally computers have worked by having different applications and UIs working on both different and similar data with overlapping